Linzy0227/UCS-Expert/README.md

 # UCS-Expert(We will release the complete code after the paper is accepted.)
-This is the official repository for UCS-Expert: High-Quality Segmentation for Any Underwater Coral Imagery.
+This is the official repository for UCS-Expert: Fine-Grained Segmentation for Any Underwater Coral Imagery.

 ## We provide a simple tool for interactively segment coral images
 <img src="sample/ucs.gif" alt="UCS-Expert Demo" width="600">

-### Enjoy various beautiful corals
+### corals in various underwater scenes
 <img src="sample/fig1.png" alt="Various beautiful corals" width="600">

 ## Getting Started